mortreestone/SzuWei_String_Reverse/README.md

 This is the open repository for take home assignment of Utopia Compression interview created by Szu-Wei Lin.
 The assignment instrouction can be found in [Reverse_a_string.pdf](./Reverse_a_string.pdf).
 Overall, this project provides 5 different 'expression' of string reversal implementation in C++.

 ## Overview
+This program generates a executable file that will run 5 different string reversal expressions.
+The user can enter input strings while running the program or provide a input text file.
+Each expression of string reversal shown below:

+* 1st Expression: A simple function.
+* 2nd Expression: Class memeber function.
+* 3rd Expression: Overloaded operator.
+* 4th Expression: Lumbda Function
+* 5th Expression: A recursive function

+The the result of the reversed string will be shown on the command line and store in the output text file.

 ## Files and Repository